 Glyconutrients might stimulate the immune system or promote the growth of certain bacteria in the colon that are thought to be beneficial.

-When taken by mouth: Glyconutrients are POSSIBLY SAFE when taken in doses of about 9 grams daily for 7 weeks.
-They can cause intestinal gas (flatulence), bloating, and thirst.
+When taken by mouth: Glyconutrients are POSSIBLY SAFE when taken in doses of about 2-4 grams daily for 8-12 weeks.
+They can cause intestinal gas and bloating.

-Special Precautions & Warnings:Pregnancy and breast-feeding: There is not enough reliable information about the safety of taking glyconutrients if you are pregnant or breast-feeding.
+Special Precautions & Warnings:Pregnancy and breast-feeding: There isn't enough reliable information to know if glyconutrients are safe to use when pregnant or breast-feeding.
 Stay on the safe side and avoid use.

 "Auto-immune diseases" such as multiple sclerosis (MS), lupus (systemic lupus erythematosus, SLE), rheumatoid arthritis (RA), or other conditions: Glyconutrients might cause the immune system to become more active.
 This might increase the symptoms of auto-immune diseases.
 If you have an auto-immune condition, it's best to avoid using glyconutrients as medicine until more is known.